elpekenin/access_kb/README.md

 Firmware
 ========
-The firmware runs [MicroPython](https://micropython.org/) using [TinyUSB](https://docs.tinyusb.org/en/latest/), I modified the USB configuration so it can also use HID.
+The firmware runs [MicroPython](https://micropython.org/) using [TinyUSB](https://docs.tinyusb.org/en/latest/), but with a modified USB configuration so it can also use HID, this was based on [noobee's work](https://github.com/noobee/micropython/tree/usb-hid).

 My code was made inspired by [QMK](https://github.com/qmk/qmk_firmware)(C) and [KMK](https://github.com/KMKfw/kmk_firmware)(CircuitPython, Adafruit's fork of MicroPython)